sematext/docs/docs/integration/alerts-email-integration.md

 ## Add New Email Hook

 There are two ways to create a new notification hook.
-Use [Notification Hooks page](https://apps.sematext.com/ui/hooks) and use green add hook button.
+On [Notification Hooks page](https://apps.sematext.com/ui/hooks) use green add hook button.

 <img alt="Add new Notification Hook" src="/docs/images/integrations/add-new-hook.png" title="Add new Notification Hook">